graasp/graasp-landing/src/pages/privacy.md

 ## 6. How Graasp retain your data

 Graasp stores your Personal and Uploaded Data as long as your account exists.
-In order to fulfill our legal obligations or to fulfill our purpose described in section 4.3, the Operational Data may be anonymized and/or may be kept for a longer period.
+In order to fulfill our legal obligations or to fulfill our purpose described in [Section 4.3](#43-operational-data), the Operational Data may be anonymized and/or may be kept for a longer period.

 Your Personal Data is stored on secure servers at our Service Provider’s premises in continental Europe (Germany and Switzerland).